commercialhaskell/stack/doc/GUIDE.md

 If you're not sure which to use, start with LTS Haskell (which Stack will lean towards by default as well).

-## Resolvers and changing your compiler version
+## Snapshots and changing your compiler version

 Let's explore package sets a bit further.
 Instead of `lts-21.13`, let's change our `stack.yaml` file to use the
 [latest nightly](https://www.stackage.org/nightly).
-Right now, this is currently 2023-09-24 - please see the resolver from the link above to get the latest.
+Right now, this is currently 2023-09-24 - please see the snapshot from the link above to get the latest.

 Then, commanding `stack build` again will produce: